louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Explain the method for producing a message authentication code (MAC) using a hash function and a shared secret key?

+When concatenating a message and a secret key and applying a hash function the result is the MAC code.

 ###Where is a MAC used in Secure Socket Layer (SSL) protocol.

 // TODO: FIND THIS OUT